 Earlier I stated that the more muscle mass you have the greater your basal metabolic rate will be.
 In order to increase your muscle mass, you must perform resistance training activities.
-Weight training with barbells, dumbbells, kettlebells, resistance bands, or weight machines are all great options to choose when looking to build some calorie burning muscle.
+Weight training with barbells, dumbbells, kettlebells, resistance bands, or weight machines is all great options to choose from when looking to build some calorie-burning muscle.
 You can see results from as little as one to two resistance training sessions per week.
 If you are new to resistance training, start with one or two sets of fifteen repetitions per set for each major muscle group.
 Use a light weight at first and focus on good form before increasing the weight and number of sets you perform.
-Check out our YouTube channel for more in dept instruction and full length follow along workouts.
+Check out our YouTube channel for more in-depth instruction and full-length follow-along workouts.

 If you are struggling with putting together and executing an exercise program to help you burn more calories, start with increasing your daily activity.
-There are many way’s you can stimulate your body’s metabolism through everyday activity.
-Parking further away form your office, taking the stairs instead of the elevator, using a standing desk, or planning walking meetings are all great ways to incorporate more activity in your day.
+There are many ways you can stimulate your body’s metabolism through everyday activity.
+Parking further away from your office, taking the stairs instead of the elevator, using a standing desk, or planning walking meetings are all great ways to incorporate more activity into your day.
 In general, if you spend most of your time sitting then you are going to have a hard time figuring out how to burn more calories.